 Pfizer, the first company to get a COVID-19 vaccine approved for use in the UK, recently ruled out any plans to supply the vaccine to the private sector, as reported by the Financial Times (FT).

-Similarly, AstraZeneca told the FT its vaccination is not available for private purchase, and it was also revealed most private clinics are not expected to offer any vaccinations until the first phase of NHS vaccinations are done.
+Similarly, AstraZeneca told the FT its vaccination is not available for private purchase, and it was also revealed most private clinics are not expected to offer any vaccinations until after the first phase of NHS vaccinations.

 It’s worth stressing that, even if healthcare companies decided to sell the vaccine, you may still have to wait to get one as they have to fulfil millions of orders for several countries first.